 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode 4 of Season 4 of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 Today, I will be speaking with Michelle Chiaramonte.
 Michelle is owner of Lumina Counseling Associates located in downtown Raleigh.
 She attended the University of Chicago for graduate school and is a licensed clinical social worker in both North Carolina and Georgia.
 Michelle has been in private practice for 14 years in Cary and Raleigh.

 Hi Michelle.
 Thanks for joining me today.